junshuangy/GuestWorker/Jason/README.txt

 Publishes
   This directory contains all publishes correspond to projects.

+DB
+  This directory contains all database related files.

 06/09/2013
 Add a new project (NewChemViewer), using jchempaint-3.3-1210.jar and add ojdbc.jar Using arguments in jnlp